equill/datadog-snmp/README.md

 Written for python 3.5, with no attempt at backward compatibility.

+Note: currently only handles scalars.
+Tables are not handled.
+Also, it doesn't yet actually send anything to Datadog.

 # Configuration

 A JSON-formatted text file is expected; I know comments aren't valid in JSON, but they seemed like the best way of illustrating this: